Aboki (song)

-"Aboki" (Hausa: "Friend") is a song by Nigerian rapper Ice Prince.
-It was released on 28 August 2012, serving as the lead single from his second studio album, Fire of Zamani (2013).
+"Aboki" (Hausa: "Friend") is a song by Nigerian rapper Ice Prince, released on 28 August 2012.
+It serves as the lead single from his second studio album, Fire of Zamani (2013).
 The song was produced by Chopstix and released along with "More".
 It peaked at number 92 on Afribiz's Top 100 chart.

 Meaning

 According to the website Nigerian Sounds, "Aboki" translates to friend in Hausa and celebrates some of the most successful people from Northern Nigeria.
 Commenting on the single, Ice Prince said, "I'm absolutely excited about my new project; I feel it shows my fans a different side to me.
 My whole approach to the music, the delivery, my thought process is different from how it was last year."

 Music video

-The music video for "Aboki" was released onto YouTube on 1 October 2012, at a total length of 3 minutes and 42 seconds.
+The music video for "Aboki" was uploaded to YouTube on 1 October 2012, at a total length of 3 minutes and 42 seconds.
 It was directed by Phil Lee in Los Angeles.
 During the video shoot, Ice Prince was interviewed by one of his associates.
-Prior to releasing the music video, he uploaded a behind the scenes video of the interview onto YouTube.
-In the video, Ice Prince talked about the meaning of Aboki and the overall message of his music.
+Prior to releasing the music video, he uploaded a behind the scenes video of the interview to YouTube.
+In the video, Ice Prince talked about the meaning of "Aboki" and the overall message of his music.